prividentity/PrivateIdentity-Oldd/Exempt-from-Privacy-Obligations.md

-# EXEMPT FROM GDPR, CCPA, BIPA and HIPAA PRIVACY OBLIGATIONS
+# PRIVATE IDENTITY SYSTEM IS EXEMPT FROM GDPR, CCPA, BIPA and HIPAA PRIVACY OBLIGATIONS

 ## OVERVIEW
 * <b>Fully homomorphic encryption</b> (FHE) enables encrypted match and search operations on encrypted data without allowing any third party to observe the actual data.